 SEC ENFORCEMENT ACTIONS

 The U.S. Securities and Exchange Commission (“SEC”) investigates violations of the federal securities laws.
-These investigations are generally nonpublic.
 If contacted by the SEC, it is important to know that:

-- All enforcement actions brought by the SEC are civil in nature.
+- SEC enforcement actions are civil in nature.
 The SEC has no authority to bring criminal cases.

-- During an investigation, the SEC may request that you voluntarily provide documents and testimony, or they may be required in response to an actual subpoena.
+- During an investigation, the SEC may ask you voluntarily provide documents and testimony

 - You may be required to do so in response to a subpoena.
 The SEC has broad subpoena power.

-How you respond to the initial inquiry, and how you manage the events as the investigation unfolds, can significantly impact the outcome of the investigation.
+How you respond, and how you manage the events as the investigation unfolds can significantly impact the outcome of the investigation.

 If contacted, you should not have substantive discussions with the investigators.
-If you chose to ignore this rule, you must be truthful as any false statements can be the basis for a separate felony charge.
+If you ignore this rule, you should be truthful because any false statement can be the basis for a separate felony charge.